launchdotfun/smart-contracts/README.md

 ## Description

-**PixelPad** is a decentralized launchpad protocol focused on financial privacy.
+**LaunchDotFun** is a decentralized launchpad protocol focused on financial privacy.
 It leverages Fully Homomorphic Encryption (FHE) powered by the Zama protocol to enable private participation in token launches—users can invest without revealing their token purchase amounts.